{{ summaryMetric }}

 React prop

-A named value passed to a React element or component, including DOM props such as className and htmlFor.
+A named value passed to a React element, including DOM props such as className and htmlFor.

 DOM tree